whohensee/SeeChange/docs/overview.md

    and the new image, and saves those stamps as a `Cutouts` object.
    Additional pixel data could optionally be scraped from other surveys (like PanSTARRS or DECaLS).
    Each source that was detected in the difference image gets a separate `Cutouts` object.
- - measurement: this part of the pipeline measures the fluxes and shapes of the sources in the cutouts.
+ - measuring: this part of the pipeline measures the fluxes and shapes of the sources in the cutouts.
 It uses a set of analytical cuts to and also a deep neural network classifier to distinguish between astronomical sources and artefacts.
-   This process uses the `SourceList` as well as each `Cutouts` object to produce a `Measurements` object, one for each source in the list.
+   This process uses the list of `Cutouts` objects to produce a list of `Measurements` objects, one for each source.

 The final stage of the pipeline adds the new measurements to the database and attempts to link them to existing `Object`s.